mayageva2/Block_Chains/readme.md

 ## Overview

-This project implements a multi-threaded C program that demonstrates password encryption and brute-force decryption using a "MTA Crypto" library.
+This project implements a multi-process Dockerized C program that demonstrates password encryption and brute-force decryption using a "MTA Crypto" library.
 The system includes:

-- An encrypter thread that generates a random printable password, encrypts it using a randomly generated key, and shares it with all decrypter threads.
+- Encryptor container that generates a random printable password, encrypts it using a randomly generated key, and distributes it via named pipe.
-- Multiple decrypter threads that attempt to brute-force the key used for encryption.
+- Multiple Decryptor containers, each attempting to brute-force the key using the encrypted password.
-- POSIX threads (`pthreads`) for synchronization.
+- Named Pipes (FIFOs) in a shared volume (/mnt/mta) for inter-process communication.
-- Shared memory structure and condition variables to manage communication between threads.
+- Log files per container under /var/log/, which can be inspected after the program finishes.

 ---